vebb374/obs-overlays-dad/README.md

 2. Use the **Add Widget** dropdown in the top bar to add components (Marquee, Journal, Media).
 3.  **Drag** components to position them.
 4.  **Resize** components by dragging their corners or edges.
-5.  **Select** a component to edit its properties in the right-hand Inspector panel:
+5.  **Select** a component to edit its properties in the right-hand Inspector panel.
-    *   Change text, colors, fonts, and speed.
-    *   Upload media or paste URLs.
-    *   Adjust layer order (z-index).
+6.  **Customize Theme**: Click "Edit Colors" in the Theme panel to tweak specific colors for the active theme.

 ### 2. Using with OBS
-1. Once your overlay is ready, click the **Open Preview** button in the Inspector.
+1. Once your overlay is ready, click the **Open Preview** button (or copy the URL).
-2. Copy the URL of the opened tab (e.g., `http://localhost:5173/preview`).
+2. The URL will be `http://localhost:5173/preview`.
 3. Open **OBS Studio**.
 4. Add a new **Browser Source** to your scene.
-5. Paste the copied URL into the URL field.
+5. Paste the URL into the URL field.
 6. Set **Width** to `1920` and **Height** to `1080`.
 7. The overlay will appear transparently over your stream content.
+8.  **Persistence**: Since the app now syncs to `scene.json` via the dev server, **OBS will automatically load the latest scene** without needing shared browser storage.
+Just make sure `npm run dev` is running.

 ## 📜 Available Scripts

-*   `npm run dev`: Starts the development server.
+*   `npm run dev`: Starts the development server with persistence middleware.
 *   `npm run build`: Compiles the application for production.
 *   `npm run preview`: Locally preview the production build.
 *   `npm run lint`: Runs ESLint to check for code quality issues.